Zcoin Reaches 24 Hour Trading Volume of $6.00 Million (XZC)

-Zcoin (CURRENCY:XZC) traded 5.5% lower against the US dollar during the twenty-four hour period ending at 12:00 PM E.T. on July 12th.
-One Zcoin coin can currently be bought for $4.23 or 0.00022429 BTC on popular cryptocurrency exchanges.
-In the last seven days, Zcoin has traded up 14.2% against the US dollar.
-Zcoin has a total market cap of $47.66 million and approximately $6.00 million worth of Zcoin was traded on exchanges in the last 24 hours.
+Zcoin (CURRENCY:XZC) traded 5.5% lower against the U.S. dollar during the 24-hour period ending at 23:00 PM E.T. on July 15th.
+Zcoin has a total market capitalization of $47.66 million and $6.00 million worth of Zcoin was traded on exchanges in the last 24 hours.
+One Zcoin coin can now be purchased for approximately $4.23 or 0.00022429 BTC on exchanges.
+In the last seven days, Zcoin has traded up 14.2% against the U.S. dollar.

 Here is how related cryptocurrencies have performed in the last 24 hours: